 How to Tackle Whatever Life Throws at You and Win

 On April 3, I have a new book coming out.
-It’s 250 pages of business non-fiction for a niche audience, and I’ve spent the better part of the last year laboring over it; extensive research involving interviews with dozens of experts, hundreds of hours spent writing and editing, and creating a strategy to market the book.
+It’s 250 pages of business non-fiction for a niche audience of young lawyers, and I’ve spent the better part of the last year laboring over it; extensive research involving interviews with dozens of experts, hundreds of hours spent writing and editing, and creating a strategy to market the book.
 It’s about to go to print, and it will take flight in a few weeks.
 It’s exciting.
 It’s also terrifying.

 What if it isn’t well received?
 What happens if no one buys it?
 Did I miss any typos?
 What if it doesn’t take flight, but rather goes over like a lead balloon?

 I’m trying to have the right perspective about things.
 Unlike past experiences when I launched something new, I’m trying to enjoy the moment and celebrate small wins along the way.
 At the same time, I’m trying to anticipate that the expectations I have for the book won’t be matched by the reality.
 There’s a concept in social science called “optimism bias” that attempts to explain why we have a tendency to be overly optimistic about outcomes despite prior experience that counsels otherwise.

 More than anything, I’m trying to keep in mind that whatever happens, everything is going to be alright.
 The good things almost certainly won’t be as good as what I’m anticipating, and the bad things won’t be as bad as I fear.
 I know from experience that I’ll be grateful for the things that will inevitably go wrong because I’ll learn from the experience and do it better the next time.